About the Scientific Advisory Team

 Nigel Pickersgill, BSc (Hons), C Biol, MRSB

-As a senior toxicologist, Nigel Pickersgill organizes and manages nonclinical safety programs within Charles River Safety Assessment, ensuring that all activities are conducted in compliance with relevant regulatory requirements and in accordance with scientific objectives, standards, and ethical/professional values, as well as established priorities and practices of the customer.
+As a principal scientific advisor, Nigel Pickersgill organizes and manages nonclinical safety programs within Charles River Safety Assessment, ensuring that all activities are conducted in compliance with relevant regulatory requirements and in accordance with scientific objectives, standards, and ethical/professional values, as well as established priorities and practices of the customer.
 He collaborates with pharmaceutical and biotechnology companies worldwide, advising on programs and study design and monitoring nonclinical regulatory packages.
 He regularly attends training courses and scientific meetings, including those on intranasal administration and intravenous infusion.

 - 35 years of experience in CRO industry